Where is the Oregon Institute of Marine Biology?

 - • Have completed a minimum of one year of course work including an introductory biology sequence.

 - • Be willing to make a full-time commitment for 9 weeks (40 hours per week)

 When is the application deadline and when will I know if I have been accepted?

-- • Applications will be accepted until March 1, 2017 but will be reviewed on a rolling basis (i.e. as they arrive).
+- • Applications will be accepted until February 15, 2021.
+Applications will not be reviewed before the deadline.